tuanvu-git/udacity/project 2/README.md

 Students may use a JSON file for increasing the generic nature of the YAML code.
 For example, the JSON file contains a "ParameterKey" as "EnvironmentName" and "ParameterValue" as "UdacityProject".

 In YAML code, the `${EnvironmentName}` would be substituted with `UdacityProject` accordingly.

+###  STUDENT NOTE
+1. I split cloudformation into 2 files (server.yml, network.yml) instead of merge into 1 file (final-project-starter.yml)
+2.  because using S3 inside EC2 instance is optional so I skip this step and don't need to create IAM
+3. In Project Requirements "server specs" have scenario "You'll need two vCPUs and at least 4GB of RAM.
+The Operating System to be used is Ubuntu 18.
+So, choose an Instance size and Machine Image (AMI) that best fits this spec." but for low charging, I setuped EC2 instance type and instance Number don't meed requirement
+4. I used my docker image to run in EC2 (see UserData in LaunchConfiguration) instead of copying file HTML into EC2